shanptom/G.O.P.I.C.A/README.md

 ```

 ### Step 2: Install Dependencies
-Open the project in RStudio (an RStudio project file is not included).
 Run the following script from the R console to install all required dependencies:
 ```R
 source("scripts/install_dep.R")
 ```